floreencia/pylotwhale/README.md

 # PylotWhale

 [PylotWhale](https://github.com/floreencia/pylotwhale) is a Python package for automatically annotating bioacoustic recordings by combining available tools for machine learning (Scikit-learn) and audio signal processing (Librosa).
-With Pylotwhale you can handle annotated audio files, extract audio features and transform classifier predictions into annotation files.
+With PylotWhale you can handle annotated audio files, extract audio features and transform classifier predictions into annotation files.

 ## How does it work?